lifeodyssey/demo/README.md

 ## How to run it locally?

-Please make sure you have installed docker in your local machine.
+Please make sure you have installed docker and gradle in your local machine.
 Then please clone this branch and open it in terminal

 ```bash
 chmod 755 ./BuildAndDeployToLocal.sh